Postgraduate Diploma in Rheumatology

 - Critically evaluate diagnostic techniques used in the clinical setting.

-- Covering the modes of presentation of a patience with possible connective tissue disease or vasculitis.
+Covering the modes of presentation of a patient with possible connective tissue disease or vasculitis.

-- Demonstrate an in-depth understanding of the wide range of connective tissue disorders and their protein manifestations.
+- Demonstrate an in-depth understanding of the wide range of connective tissue disorders and their protean manifestations.

 - Demonstrate a critical understanding of the diagnosis and management of connective tissue disorders.